 The existing fintech companies already changed the financial landscape.
-But - as Ben Brabyn, Head of Level39, mentioned in an interview with Netguru, there's massive room for further growth and innovation.
+But there's massive room for further growth and innovation.
 Surprisingly enough, all our panellists agreed that the Big Four in Tech, otherwise known as GAFA (Google, Amazon, Facebook, Apple), pose the biggest threat to the status quo.

 Ben Chisell from Starling Bank referred to the book “Innovator’s dilemma”, illustrating how, across industries, leaders become unseated by new technology which they at first underestimated.

 - I’m not arrogant to think that banking is any different.
 There’s no reason why Facebook or Amazon can’t do these things.
 If you look at Amazon, to be honest, they’re already in the banking space, they offer credit cards, business loans. - said Ben Chisell.

 It is worth adding that both Revolut and Starling Bank like to refer to themselves as ‘the Amazon of banking’ or ‘the Amazon or finance’.

 - If we know anything about these companies, is that they don’t want a slice.
 They want everything.
 They have the money and the power, they have the brand awareness, they have the scale and infrastructure - added Chad West.

 - If we know anything about these companies, is that they don’t want a slice - Chad West feels that it will be Amazon, Apple or Facebook, standing in the way of fintech companies and banks.

 - They all understand design and we all know that sometimes the colour of the card comes as a factor in judging whether a bank is a good one.
 If you take a look at Apple, I have no doubts that they will start thinking about financial services more seriously. - he also said.